kagestonedragon/auto_make/README.md

 # Auto_make

-iAuto_make it's easiest way to create your own Makefile.
+Auto_make it's easiest way to create your own Makefile.
 <b>C Language projects only.</b>

 Also try <a href="https://github.com/kagestonedragon/auto_header">Auto_header</a>.
 With it, you can write a script that will help automate routine work.